 Like all indoor plants, repotting is part of the orchid’s life cycle and it supports its root system.

-- Follow these tips on how to repot an orchid
+- Follow our detailed advice on how to repot an orchid.